8 Social Skills for Kids: The Secret to Making Friends Easily

 Problems with Emotion and Behaviour

-Due to issues with impulsivity, inattention, hyperactivity, emotional regulation, and specific social skill impairments, ADHD can hurt social skills.
+Due to issues with impulsivity, inattention, hyperactivity, emotional regulation, and specific social skill impairments, ADHD can affect social skills.
 People with ADHD (attention deficit hyperactivity disorder ) can enhance their social interactions and relationships with targeted interventions and support, such as social skills training.

 Autism spectrum disorder (ASD) and poor social skills in kids are frequently linked.
 People with ASD may have difficulty interacting socially, interpreting social signs, and upholding reciprocal connections.